Concept of "clear allowability"

 for treating requests filed late during the proceedings without proper justification (T 153/85

-Late-filed claims will notonly be admitted into the proceedings if they are not clearly allowable, i.e. they clearly do not satisfy the requirements of the EPC, because for example they clearly violate the requirements of Art.
-123(2).
-This means that it must be immediately apparent to the Division that the amendments successfully address the issues raised without giving rise to new ones (prima facie assessment).
+Late-filed claims will only be admitted into the proceedings if they are clearly allowable.
+This means that it must be immediately apparent to the Divisionexamining division that the amendments successfully address the issues raised without giving rise to new ones (prima facie assessment).

-When ascertaining whether or not the claims are clearly allowable, the Division takes into account whether the late-filed requests are accompanied by reasons explaining why the amendments have been made and how they are intended to overcome the objections raised.
+When ascertaining whether or not the claims are clearly allowable, the Divisionexamining division takes into account whether the late-filed requests are accompanied by reasons explaining why the amendments have been made and how they are intended to overcome the objections raised.

-The "clear allowability" criterion is generally also applied to patent proprietors' late-filed requests in opposition proceedings (see also T 98/96 with regard to opposition appeal proceedings).
+The "clear allowability" criterion is generally also applied to patent proprietors' late-filed requests in opposition proceedings (see E-VI, 2.1, and E-VI, 2.2; see also T 98/96 with regard to opposition appeal proceedings).